 image-forge.net

-From installer to first technician code in about five minutes.
+From installer to first technician code in about five minutes, plus optional PXE download time.

 First-run checklist